kleofas97/WineQualityClassificator/README.md

 In the future, I plan to prepare software to classify it by quality scale and not just binary as It is now.

-For nor (may 2020) F1 score for best algirthm (Decision Tree) for predicting "bad wine" is more than 90% and for "good wine" around 65%.
+For nor (may 2020) F1 score for best algirthm (Random Tree) for predicting "bad wine" is more than 90% and for "good wine" around 65%.

+New idea which is being developed is an idea to first detect outliers, such as best and worst wines and then classify them as good and bad.

 Feel free to use it.